andreasaff/triathlog/docs/documentation.md

 This project was conducted as part of the [WEBLAB](https://github.com/web-programming-lab/web-programming-lab-projekt) module at HSLU, acting as a greenfield project for learning and deepening knowledge in the realms of web development.

 Students were give the option to implement a tech radar or bring their own project ideas to life.
-Out of personal need an interest, I opted for the latter, developing a traning planner specifically for triathletes.
+Out of personal need an interest, I opted for the latter, developing a training planner specifically for triathletes.

 ## 1.2 Scope
 All planned features in this project were documented as user stories, which were then prioritized according to the [MoSCoW](https://en.wikipedia.org/wiki/MoSCoW_method) method.

-> Note: User story 8 was added during the development process, as I found it to be a quite important aspect in personal usage of Triathlog.
-Currently configuration options are very basic and can only be done at build time.
-Configuration options via GUI were treated out of scope but could be added in future versions.
+> Note: User story 8 was added during the development process, as I found it to be a quite important for my personal usage of Triathlog.
+Currently configuration options are very basic and can only be set at build time.
+Configuration options via GUI were treated as out of scope but could be added in future versions.

 Nr|Title|Priority|Status
 --|-----|--------|------